Nitish Kumar: Kumar as a Union Minister

-Tenure as Chief Minister of Bihar
+Chief Minister of Bihar

 Kumar is a member of the Janata Dal (United) political party.
 As the chief minister, he appointed more than 100,000 school teachers, ensured that doctors worked in primary health centres, electrified many villages, paved roads, cut female illiteracy by half, turned around a lawless state by cracking down on criminals and doubled the income of the average Bihari.
 Nitish Kumar is often criticised for frequently changing and dumping alliances throughout his political career for the sake of continuing as chief minister.
-This behavior has resulted in him earning the nickname Paltu Ram, meaning a person who frequently changes allegiance.
+This behaviour has resulted in him earning the nickname Paltu Ram, meaning a person who frequently changes allegiance.

 First term (2000)

 In March 2000, Nitish was elected Chief Minister of Bihar for the first time at the behest of the Vajpayee Government in the centre, as Samata Party member.
 NDA and allies had 151 MLAs whereas Lalu Prasad Yadav had 159 MLAs in the 324 member house.
 Both alliances were less than the majority mark that is 163.
 Nitish resigned before he could prove his numbers in the house.
 He lasted 7 days in the post.
 There was no one as deputy cm.
 This was the only time he served as chief minister of United Bihar before bifurcation of Jharkhand.